tds455/DelayChecker/README.md

 ## DelayChecker

-NOTE: search for all INSERT and update before publishing

 DelayChecker checks a flight's history and displays how many times it has been delayed in the past 30 days.
 Each listing shows the flight's delay on arrival and departure.